TravelByRocket/no-place-to-go/README.md

 ...

 > The No Place to Go **App** designed by Bryan Costanza provides each car with a unique show route as well as a sound score designed by Mike Clark to accompany the audience as they drive between sites.
 The **App** also provides additional show information and custom-made interactions with the installations to create a contactless experience. -- [NP2G Press Release](https://www.no-place-to-go.com/2020/09/18/press-release-no-place-to-go-in-fearful-times/)

-Intro
-	What the project is
-	Who the team members are
-	Your role and contribution on the team
-Situation
-	How/why the problem exists
-	Why the problem matters
-Action
-	The process you and your team took to get there
-	UX Deliverables/activities done to help solve problem.
-		Personas
-		user research
-		wireframes, etc
-Results
-	Stats, analytics
-	User testing feedback
-	Survey scores
-	What you learned from the project